MicrosoftDocs/windows-dev-docs/hub/powertoys/color-picker.md

 ## Limitations

 - Color Picker can't display on top of the Start menu or Action Center, but you can still pick a color.
-- If you started the currently-focused application with an administrator elevation (**Run as administrator**), the Color Picker activation shortcut won't work, unless you also started PowerToys with an administrator elevation.
+- If you started the currently focused application with an administrator elevation (**Run as administrator**), the Color Picker activation shortcut won't work, unless you also started PowerToys with administrator elevation.
 - Wide Color Gamut (WCG) and High Dynamic Range (HDR) color formats are currently not supported.